nxskok/pasias/docs/12-regression.md

 into a pipe to do things with it, like only displaying the columns I want, and arranging them in order by absolute value of residual, so that the roller-coasters further from the line come out first.
 This identifies the three that we found above.
-The fourth one, ``Ghost Rider'', is like Nitro in that it takes a (relatively) long time to fall not very far.
+The fourth one, "Ghost Rider", is like Nitro in that it takes a (relatively) long time to fall not very far.
 You can also put `augment` in the *middle* of a pipe, but then you seem to lose things that were not in the regression: